geekwebsolution/woo-quote-or-enquiry-contact-form-7/readme.txt

 * Manually disable enquiry button for Guest user
 * Manually disable enquiry button for single product page
 * Manually disable enquiry button for shop page

+== You can use shortcode ==
+Whenever you need to show the enquiry button on a custom page or in a specific place of the page, you can rely on this shortcode:

+<code>[wqoecf_button_quote]</code>

+Make sure you enter the product’s ID with the parameter “product” to link the button to the right product in your WooCommerce.
+For example: <strong>[wqoecf_button_quote product="1234"]</strong> will let your users add product with ID 1234 to the cart.

+However, it is not necessary to enter the product ID when using the shortcode on a standard WooCommerce product page, as it will automatically link the button to the product it belongs to.

 == Installation ==